 There are many processes at a scale where, when automating, you can see the impact on the business in terms of:

 However, the real value of RPA will be revealed when AI is added to these applications.
-Adding AI to RPA will free it from its exclusive focus on mundane tasks.
+Adding AI to RPA will free it from focusing exclusively on mundane tasks.
 AI will make up an increasingly large portion of the digital workforce, and, after all, RPA will account for a small fraction of the total spending of the AI cabinet market.

 How is BPM used?